 - N1.1 An international jury shall be composed of experienced sailors with excellent knowledge of the racing rules and extensive protest committee experience.
-It shall be independent of and have no members from the race committee, and be appointed by the organizing authority, subject to approval by the national authority if required (see rule 91(b)), or by World Sailing under rule 89.2(c). - N1.2 The jury shall consist of a chairman and other members for a total of at least three.
-Minimum one shall be International Judge. - N1.3 They shall be from three different national authorities except in Groups M, N and Q, where they shall be from at least two different national authorities. - N1.4 When it is considered desirable or impossible that some members not participate in discussing and deciding a protest or request for redress, and no qualified replacements are available, the jury or panel remains properly constituted if at least two members remain and at least one of them is International Judge. - N1.5 When the national authority's approval is required for the appointment of an international jury (see rule 91(b)), notice of its approval shall be included in the sailing instructions or be posted on the official notice board.
+It shall be independent of and have no members from the race committee, and be appointed by the organizing authority, subject to approval by the national authority if required (see rule 91(b)), or by World Sailing under rule 89.2(c). - N1.2 The jury shall consist of a chairman, a vice chairman if desired, and other members for a total of at least five.
+A majority shall be International Judges. - N1.3 No more than two members (three, in Groups M, N and Q) shall be from the same national authority - N1.4 a) The chairman of a jury may appoint one or more panels composed in compliance with rules N1.1, N1.2 and N1.3.
+This can be done even if the full jury is not composed in compliance with these rules. - b) The chairman of a jury may appoint panels of at least three members each, of which the majority shall be International Judges.
+Members of each panel shall be from at least three different national authorities except in Groups M, N and Q, where they shall be from at least two different national authorities.
+If dissatisfied with a panel's decision, a party is entitled to a hearing by a panel composed in compliance with rules N1.1, N1.2 and N1.3, except concerning the facts found, if requested within the time limit specified in the sailing instructions - N1.5 When a full jury, or a panel, has fewer than five members, because of illness or emergency, and no qualified replacements are available, it remains properly constituted if it consists of at least three members and if at least two of them are International Judges.
+When there are three or four members they shall be from at least three different national authorities except in Groups M, N and Q, where they shall be from at least two different national authorities. - N1.6 When it is considered desirable that some members not participate in discussing and deciding a protest or request for redress, and no qualified replacements are available, the jury or panel remains properly constituted if at least three members remain and at least two of them are International Judges. - N1.7 In exception to rules N1.1 and N1.2, World Sailing may in limited circumstances (see World Sailing Regulation 25.8.13) authorize an international jury consisting of a total of only three members.
+All members shall be International Judges.
+The members shall be from three different national authorities (two, in Groups M, N and Q).
+The authorization shall be stated in a letter of approval to the organizing authority and in the notice of race and sailing instructions, and the letter shall be posted on the event's official notice board. - N1.8 When the national authority's approval is required for the appointment of an international jury (see rule 91(b)), notice of its approval shall be included in the sailing instructions or be posted on the official notice board.